ohughes16/kickstarter-analysis/README.md

 [Analysis of Outcomes Based on Goals](resources/Outcomes_vs_Goals.png)

 The above link will direct you to a visual breakdown of success or failure of kickstarter plays based on the percent of their funding goal that they obtained.
 Plays is a subcategory to the parent category of theatre.
 To complete this analysis I calculated the number of successful plays and unsuccessful plays that fell into designated ranges of funding goals on the Kickstarter excel sheet.
+In total, there were 1,047 kickstarters that fell into the subcategory of plays that were analyzed.

 ```
 =COUNTIFS(Kickstarter!$D:$D, "<1000", Kickstarter!$R:$R, "plays", Kickstarter!$F:$F, "successful")